MohammadrezaDindarloo/mohammadrezadindarloo.github.io/index.md

   <div class="unit whole news-item">
     <strong>September, 2023</strong> - The 11th International Conference on Robotics and Mechatronics (ICRoM) was held at <a href="https://ut.ac.ir/en">University of Tehran</a>, and I had the pleasure of being on the student committee for the event.
+Additionally, our group conducted a workshop on surgical robots, where I had the honor of being one of the presenters.
     </div>
     <div class="unit whole news-item">
     <div class="unit half news-item">